aiidateam/aiida-core/docs/source/developer_guide/internals.rst

 Node
 ++++

 The :py:class:`~aiida.orm.node.Node` class is the basic class that represents all the possible objects at the AiiDA world.
-More precisely it is inherited by many classes including (among others) the :py:class:`~aiida.orm.calculation.Calculation` class (representing computations converting data into a different form), the :py:class:`~aiida.orm.code.Code` representing a collection of files and one executable and the :py:class:`~aiida.orm.data.Data` class which represents data that can be input or output of calculations.
+More precisely it is inherited by many classes including (among others) the :py:class:`~aiida.orm.calculation.Calculation` class, representing computations that convert data into a different form, the :py:class:`~aiida.orm.code.Code` class representing executables and file collections that are used by calculations and the :py:class:`~aiida.orm.data.Data` class which represents data that can be input or output of calculations.

-.. note:: (Question): What is the difference between a Code and a Calculation?

 Methods & properties
 ********************